-To achieve such motivation and culture changes, one possibility is changes in development processes, and there has been significant research into applying such changes to software security improvement.
+A different approach to improving software quality has been via changes to development processes, and there has been significant research into applying such changes to software security improvement.
 Indeed, prior to about 2010 the accepted way of improving software security was a 'Secure Development Lifecycle' (SDL), a prescriptive set of instructions to managers, developers and stakeholders on how to add security activities to the development process.
 A paper by De Win et al. compares the three major SDLs of that time, OWASP's CLASP, Microsoft's SDL and McGraw's Touchpoints, contrasting their features in the context of a simple project22.
 However, other research from that time suggests resistance from development teams to adopting a prescriptive methodology.
-For example Conradi and Dybå found in a survey that developers are skeptical about adopting the formal routines found in traditional quality systems23; others came to the same conclusion24-26.
+For example Conradi and Dybå found in a survey that developers are skeptical about adopting the formal routines found in traditional quality systems23; others came to the same conclusion^{24-26}.
 Indeed Geer's online survey of 46 developers recruited from those already specializing in secure software development found only 30% of them using SDLs27; Xiao et al.'s later survey of 40 developers3, found only 2 using them.
 While these sample sizes were fairly small, the findings provide a plausible explanation for the abandonment of SDLs.

 Since 2010, SDLs have been replaced by 'Security Capability Maturity Models', such as BSIMM28, which measure the effectiveness of corporate security enhancements rather than mandating how they are achieved.

-Caputo et al.29 used three case studies to explore several theories about what changes in software development might lead to more usable security, concluding a need for the alignment of security goals with business goals.
-Recently Assal and Chiasson 30 interviewed developers from 13 different teams and organizations about their security practices, concluding 'a need for new, lightweight best practices that take into account the realities and pressures of development'.
+More recently, Caputo et al.29 used three case studies to explore several theories about what changes in software development might lead to more usable security, concluding a need for the alignment of security goals with business goals.